 Both dealerships sent me pictures of all the imperfections and proposals for the vehicle.
 Here is a proposal from one of these dealerships.
 Keep in mind that I have already negotiated more for the trade in number and $22,000 was the most they were willing to give.

-How to negotiate a car deal and get to the bottom line.
+Negotiate a good car deal and get to the bottom line.

 You can see that I was getting to the bottom line and this dealership would be writing my client a check for $4,911.25.